alan-turing-institute/signatures-psychiatry/README.md

 #### Figure 3 (top row):

-The heat maps in figure 3 can be produced from either the original data or the synthetic signatures.
+The heat maps in Figure 3 can be produced from either the original data or the synthetic signatures.
 To use the original data, run
 ```
 python heat_map.py